 Table~\ref{tab:king_random_ising_machine} shows the performance of the Ising machine on the original and minor-embedded synthetic QUBO problems.
-In this experiment, we observed that several chains in solutions of embedded problems are broken, so we adopt the majority decision heuristic for fixing chains to compute the energies for the embedded problems.
-We observed similar trends as in the main text; the energies for baselines are much higher than those for the original QUBO problems, and the linearization substantially mitigates the degradation.
-Note that since the minor embedding for the linearized problems are almost the same as that for the baselines (from Table~\ref{tab:king_random_num_order}), the mitigation apparently comes from other factors than quality of minor embedding.
+We observed that several chains in solutions of embedded problems are broken, so we adopt the majority decision heuristic for fixing chains to compute energy for the embedded problems.
+We observed similar trends as in the main text: the energies for baselines are much higher than those for the original QUBO problems, and the linearization substantially mitigates the degradation.
+Note that since the minor-embedding for the linearized problems is almost the same as that for the baselines (from Table~\ref{tab:king_random_num_order}), the mitigation apparently comes from factors other than the quality of minor-embedding.

-Fig.~\ref{fig:embeddability_king} shows the result of the second experiment for the King's graph $KG_{256,256}$.
-In contrast to the cases of $P_{16}$ and $Z_{15}$, we do not observe significant improvement in embeddability for $KG_{256,256}$, as all instances of size 260 other than only two with $p=2$ cannot be embedded to $KG_{256,256}$ even with linearization.
-We again hypothesize this is due to low performance of minor embedding search and using other algorithms such as PSSA leads to improving embeddability of linearized problems.
+Fig.~\ref{fig:embeddability_king} shows the results of the second experiment for the King's graph $KG_{256,256}$.
+In contrast to the cases of $P_{16}$ and $Z_{15}$, we do not observe significant improvement in embeddability for $KG_{256,256}$, as no instances of size 260 other than only two with $p=2$ can be embedded to $KG_{256,256}$ even with linearization.
+We again hypothesize that this is due to low performance of minor-embedding search and that using other algorithms such as PSSA leads to improving embeddability of linearized problems.